 Center on the Developing Child (2007b).
 The Science of Early Childhood Development (InBrief).
 Retrieved from https://developingchild.harvard.edu/resources/inbrief-science-of-ecd/

 Center on the Developing Child.
 Serve and Return. (n.d.-b).
 Retrieved from https://developingchild.harvard.edu/science/key-concepts/serve-and-return/

 Centers for Disease Control and Prevention.
 Positive Parenting Tips.
 (2017, January 03).
 Retrieved from https://www.cdc.gov/ncbddd/childdevelopment/positiveparenting/index.html

 Zero To Three.
 Positive Parenting Approaches. (n.d.-a).
 Retrieved from https://www.zerotothree.org/parenting/positive-parenting-approaches

 Zero To Three.
 What role do parents play in a baby's brain development? (n.d.-b).
 Retrieved from https://www.zerotothree.org/resources/1378-what-role-do-parents-play-in-a-baby-s-brain-development

-David Patton is a Faculty Research Associate at CECEI where he works on recruiting, outreach and technology development and serves as Technology and Communications Manager for the Early Childhood Professional Development Curriculum project.
+Naomi Patton is a Faculty Research Associate at CECEI where she works on recruiting, outreach and technology development and serves as Technology and Communications Manager for the Early Childhood Professional Development Curriculum project.
 Cierra Carter is a Master's student in the College of Education studying Minority and Urban Education.
-She is currently a Research Assistant with CECEI.

 The Center for Early Childhood Education and Intervention conducts high quality research on early childhood education and early intervention programs.
 Visit our website to learn more.
 You can follow us on Twitter at @CECEIatUMD.